Len G. Broughton

-Leonard Gaston Broughton (December 5, 1865 – February 22, 1936) was a fundamentalist Baptist minister, medical doctor, founder of Tabernacle Baptist Church in Atlanta, Georgia and of Tabernacle Infirmary, which later became Georgia Baptist Hospital.
+Leonard Gaston Broughton (December 5, 1865 – February 22, 1936) was a fundamentalist Baptist minister and medical doctor.
+He founded the Tabernacle Baptist Church in Atlanta, Georgia and later the Tabernacle Infirmary, which became Georgia Baptist Hospital.

 Early life

 Broughton was born in 1865 on a farm in Wake County, North Carolina, about 12 miles outside of Raleigh, North Carolina.
 He was the second son of Lieutenant Gaston H. Broughton and Louisa Hawkins Franks.
 His father was a poor farmer who served as an officer in the 26th North Carolina Regiment of the Confederate States Army during the American Civil War, was captured by Union troops at the Battle of Gettysburg, and was held prisoner until the end of the war.
 After his return from the war, the family moved to Raleigh where the children, including Len, were schooled via the aid of a wealthy uncle, Needham B. Broughton.

 Broughton was a first cousin of State Librarian Carrie Lougee Broughton and U.S. Senator and Governor of North Carolina J. Melville Broughton.

 At the age of fourteen, Broughton was baptized into his faith at what was later known as Tabernacle Baptist Church in Raleigh.

 Broughton attended Wake Forest College with his brother Charlie though he did not graduate due to illness.
 (Wake Forest granted him a D.D. later).
 Broughton went on to attend the Kentucky School of Medicine at Louisville and achieved an M.D.